 Lack of Education.
 While education offers hope for a better life, many families cannot afford to send their children to school because the fees are too costly.
 Only 55 percent of primary-school age children attend school.
 The average girl attends school for only two years.
 One-third of Haiti’s youth aged 15-24 are illiterate.

 Violence and Abuse.
 There are thousands of street children throughout Haiti.
 Many children are forced to fight in gangs or become part of the restavek subculture of bonded servitude, where 300,000 children work as unpaid domestic servants.Girls account for three-quarters of these workers.

 UNICEF’s activities in Haiti include supporting routine immunization, improved nutrition and back-to-school campaigns that would encourage widespread enrolment.
 UNICEF’s programmes in Haiti, which has the region’s highest population of orphans, includes supporting children who have lost one or both parents as well as those made vulnerable by HIV/AIDS.
 UNICEF delivers sanitation kits containing water containers, purification tablets and soap to households in Haiti as part of a package of basic emergency supplies.

 For 60 years UNICEF has been the world’s leader for children, working on the ground in 155 countries to help children survive and thrive, from early childhood through adolescence.The world’s largest provider of vaccines for developing countries, UNICEF supports child health and nutrition, good water and sanitation, quality basic education for all boys and girls, and the protection of children from violence, exploitation, and AIDS.UNICEF is funded entirely by the voluntary contributions of individuals, businesses, foundations and governments.

-Gordon Weiss, firstname.lastname@example.org, UNICEF Media, New York (1)212 326 7426
+For further information, please contact: Gordon Weiss, email@example.com, UNICEF Media, New York (1)212 326 7426